aliyldrm72/aliyldrm72/README.md

 - 🌱 I’m currently improving React projects

+- I  can speak Kurdish ,Turkish ,English and German Languages.

 - ❓ Ask me about anything related to Front-end and related technologies .